rushisoftvan/kafka/README.md

 If after several retries the payment system is still unavailable, you might send the message to a dead-letter queue (more on that below).

+**Dead Letter Topic (DLT)**:
+A Dead Letter Topic (DLT) is used to store messages that cannot be processed successfully after a defined number of retry attempts.
+This could happen for several reasons:

+The message is malformed.
+The system cannot process the message due to a permanent failure (e.g., invalid data).
+The message cannot be delivered to a service due to service unavailability.
+In your messaging system, if a message fails too many times (after all retries), it will be moved to the DLT for further investigation or manual intervention.
+The goal is to preserve these messages instead of losing them entirely.

+**Real-life scenario for DLT** :
+Let's say your e-commerce application processes orders, but due to a system bug or bad data, an order cannot be processed (e.g., missing required fields, invalid credit card info).
+Instead of discarding the order, the system can move the message to a Dead Letter Topic.
+A team can later analyze the messages in the DLT to understand why they failed and fix the issues.

+**@DltHandler (Dead Letter Topic Handler)** :
+The @DltHandler annotation typically refers to a method or handler function that is responsible for processing messages that have been moved to the Dead Letter Topic (DLT).

+The DLT handler allows you to take appropriate action when a message is found in the dead-letter queue, such as logging it, alerting an admin, or even trying to process it again (with additional logic).

 ## Setting Up Kafka with Docker